YuriStratulat/Yuri-Stratulat/automation/testplan-automation.md

 ## 2. Password
 *As a user I would like to have my account in a secure place, and protected by a password*
-* User will be asked ti insert a password while using the app for the first time;
+* User will be asked to insert a password while using the app for the first time;
 * Password will be requested twice, and should match in both cases.
 * User will be asked for the password, everytime when accesing app acount details;

 ## 3. Spending page
 *As a user I would like to be able to insert my spendings without accesing the acount details.
 Most important categories of spendings should be visible on the main screen.
-User should should be able to select a category and to insert amount*
+User should be able to select a category and to insert amount*
+* User can select the expense category type and insert the amount;